clojure/clojure/clojure.markdown

 <pre><code>

-(def x 1)
+user=> (def x 1)
-(def y 1)
+user=> (def y 1)
-(+ x y)
+user=> (+ x y)
 2
-(binding [x 2 y 3]
+user=> (binding [x 2 y 3]
          (+ x y))
 5
-(+ x y)
+user=> (+ x y)
 2

 </code></pre>

 Bindings created with `binding` cannot be seen by any other thread.
-Bindings created with `binding` can be assigned to, which provides a means for nested contexts to communicate with code above it the call stack.
+Bindings created with `binding` can be assigned to, which provides a means for nested contexts to communicate with code before it the call stack.

 Functions defined with `defn` are stored in Vars, allowing for the re-definition of functions in a running program.
 This also enables many of the possibilities of aspect- or context-oriented programming.
 For instance, you could wrap a function with logging behavior only in certain call contexts or threads.

 <h3 id="interning">Interning</h3>

 The Var system maintains a global map of (namespace-qualified) symbols to Var objects.
 If a `def` expression does not find an entry in this map for the symbol being `def`-ed, it creates one, otherwise, it uses the existing Var.
 This find-or-create process is called interning.
-This means is that, unless they have been `undef`-ed, Var objects are stable references, and need not be looked up every time.
+This means is that, unless they have been `unintern`-ed, Var objects are stable references, and need not be looked up every time.
 It also means that the Var map constitutes a global environment, in which, as described in [Evaluation](#evaluation), the compiler attempts to resolve all free symbols as Vars.

+---
+### (*find-var* varsym)

+Returns the global var named by the namespace-qualified symbol, or `nil` if not var with that name.

+---
+### (*unintern* varsym)

+Removes the global var named by the namespace-qualified symbol from the global namespace.

 <h2 id="refs">Refs and Transactions</h2>
 While Vars ensure safe use of mutable mutable storage locations via thread isolation, Refs ensure safe *shared* use of mutable storage locations via a [software transactional memory][stm] (STM) system.
 Refs are bound to a single storage location for their lifetime, and only allow reference to<sup>*</sup>, and mutation of, that location to occur within a transaction.